-All stakeholders interviewed had clear objectives for the support they provided to young people and described a holistic approach across all four domains of the socio-ecological model (individual, relationship, community and societal).
-At an individual level, stakeholders recognised "every young person's unique and individual...[and has] got different experiences and situations" (P3, stakeholder) and described Time Matters as providing "positive experiences to...overcome the challenges and barriers that they face daily" (P3, stakeholder).
+At an individual level, stakeholders recognised "every young person's unique and individual... [and has] got different experiences and situations" (P3, stakeholder) and described Time Matters as providing "positive experiences to...overcome the challenges and barriers that they face daily" (P3, stakeholder).
 They aimed to improve young people's mental wellbeing by reducing self-judgement (it's not your fault...it doesn't have to define you in a negative way" P2, stakeholder) and encouraging them to express and regulate their emotions and seek support ("it's OK to cry.
 It's OK to feel angry.
-And, if you need help, ask for it", P1 stakeholder).
+And, if you need help, ask for it" P1 stakeholder).
 Equally importantly, stakeholders wanted children to have fun at Time Matters, providing them with positive experiences to strengthen their resilience when coping with adversity.

-"For them to have fun and to do nice things because the research is that, you know, the more joy and the more positive experiences, positive childhood experiences a child can have when they've suffered a lot of trauma, the more likely they are to be resilient and be able to cope with adversity" (P1, stakeholder)
+"For them to have fun and to do nice things because the research is that...the more joy and the more...positive childhood experiences a child can have when they've suffered a lot of trauma, the more likely they are to be resilient and be able to cope with adversity."
+(P1, stakeholder)

-At a relationship level, stakeholders described a family approach ("I believe like happy families, a happy child" P3), which encouraged positive relationships between children and their parents/carers.
-As will be described in greater detail below, Time Matters provides a range of support to both children and their parents/carers.
-In particular, the mentoring programme for young people aims to strengthen young people's interpersonal skills including "emotions, relationships, confidence, problem solving...just looking at trying to encourage young people to communicate more when they're struggling or when they're happy" (P3, stakeholder).
+At a relationship level, stakeholders described a family approach ("I believe like happy families, a happy child" P3, stakeholder), which encouraged positive relationships between children and their parents/carers.
+Stakeholders felt this family approach was vital because "with every young person who's got a parent in prison, there's a ripple.
+And the ripple could affect siblings.
+It could affect family.
+It could affect education.
+It could affect mental health.
+It could affect relationships" (P3, stakeholder).
 At a community level, Time Matters was described as "a safe place...for our local children if they've got a mum or dad in prison" (P1, stakeholder) which reduced young people's feelings of isolation and judgement.
 Time Matters was often described as "like a family" by stakeholders, young people, and their parents/carers.
-The group had a code of conduct which is based on kindness: "Children will come with a lot of trauma and difficult feelings, and they might initially present as very angry, but I think once they realized that the only way to be in this group is to be kind."
-(P1, stakeholder).
+The group had a code of conduct which is based on kindness: "Children will come with a lot of trauma and difficult feelings, and they might initially present as very angry, but I think once they realised that the only way to be in this group is to be kind" (P1, stakeholder).

-"The kids that come to the group, they know when they come in that every single child in that room has either got or has had a parent who's been to prison so...there's no judgments.
-They can talk.
-They don't have to talk about how they feel about it, but they can if they want to.
-And that's I think really therapeutic" (P1, stakeholder)
+"The kids that come to the group, they know...that every single child in that room has either got or has had a parent who's been to prison so...there's no judgments...They don't have to talk about how they feel about it, but they can if they want to.
+And that's I think really therapeutic."
+(P1, stakeholder)